The morphology and interface structure of titanium on graphene: Conclusions

 The summary in Table 2 offers guidelines for creating Ti-Gr interfaces with ideal properties.
-For large single crystals with minimized defect formation, it would be interesting to investigate Ti growth on Gr supported by hexagonal boron nitride or another thicker 2D material, as this should suppress damage formation, allowing the growth of facetted islands, while also providing a flat substrate minimizing nucleation density and creating large islands.
+For large single crystals with minimized defect formation, it would be interesting to investigate Ti growth on Gr supported by hexagonal boron nitride or another thicker 2D material, as this should suppress damage formation, allowing the growth of faceted islands, while also providing a flat substrate minimizing nucleation density and creating large islands.
 It may be further possible to grow large, faceted islands by increasing the temperature.
-Also, interesting would be extending this work to other 2D materials like transition metal dichalcogenides (TMDs), where the Ti-TMD interface is heavily utilized in nanoelectronics research and control of the reactions at the interface are desired \cite{schauble2020uncovering, mcdonnell2016mos2}.
+Another option is a two-step process with a low-temperature initial deposition to limit interfacial defect formation, followed by a higher temperature deposition to increase Ti grain size.
+Additionally, it would be interesting to extend this work to other 2D materials like transition metal dichalcogenides (TMDs), where the Ti-TMD interface is heavily utilized in nanoelectronics research and control of the reactions at the interface are desired \cite{schauble2020uncovering, mcdonnell2016mos2}.
 Future studies should also examine the properties of Ti as an adhesion layer to other metals, and how the properties of other metals are affected by the Ti layer.
 It may be possible to grow a metallic overlayer which is epitaxial with respect to the epitaxial Ti film, and therefore create epitaxial multilayers on Gr.
 Furthermore, the faceted Ti islands obtained by evaporating Ti at elevated temperatures may be useful for optoelectronic applications and may serve as seeds for other metals on Gr to create complicated multilayer island structures.